marcrodriiguez7/TEAMI_Project_268275_267283/README.md

 ## Project Overview

 This project implements a multivariate time series forecasting model using Long Short-Term Memory (LSTM) networks in PyTorch.
-The focus is on daily weather prediction for Madrid (1997-2015), leveraging temporal dependencies and multiple input features including categorical time variables.
+The focus is on daily weather prediction for Madrid (1997-2015), leveraging temporal dependencies and multiple input features.

 ---